bharath12b5/mvn-linux/Building-JAVA-MongoDB-Driver.md

-The [MongoDB Java Driver](http://docs.mongodb.org/ecosystem/drivers/java/) is a Java program, and as such version 3.2.0 can either be downloaded directly or built for a Linux on z System running RHEL 7.1/6.6 or SLES 12/11.
+The [MongoDB Java Driver](http://docs.mongodb.org/ecosystem/drivers/java/) is a Java program, and as such version 3.2.0 can either be downloaded directly or built for a Linux on z System running RHEL 7.1/6.6 or SLES 12/11 or Ubuntu 16.04.

 If you wish to rebuild the jar please follow the instructions below:

 _**General Notes:**_

-i) _When following the steps below please use a standard permission user unless otherwise specified._
+_i) When following the steps below please use a standard permission user unless otherwise specified._
-ii) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it_
+_ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it_
-iii) _For convenience `vi` has been used in the instructions below when editing files, replace with your desired editing program if required._
+_iii) For convenience `vi` has been used in the instructions below when editing files, replace with your desired editing program if required._

 1. Install the build dependencies